 Open source projects like Adapt and Totara follow methods to ensure that only high-quality, stable versions of the code are released outside of the developer community to ensure the integrity of the code for the end users.

 So, how can we help you?
-Want to see how Open Source LMS and elearning can transform your business?
+Want to see how open source LMS and elearning can transform your business?
 We’d love to help you.
-Either leave us a comment below or email our expert team.
+Either leave us a comment below or get in touch.